-Age was measured in a 10-year band from 25 to 65-years old.
+Covariates.
+Age was measured in a 10-year band from 25- to 65-years old.
 Citizenship/nationality was measured as a dichotomous measure of U.S. born (reference group = foreign born).
-Employment status was measured as a dichotomous variable (employed versus unemployed or out of the labor force).
-Income was measured in the ordinal measure with 6 levels-the quintile (5 levels) plus no income.
+Employment status was measured as a dichotomous variable (employed vs. unemployed or out of the labor force).
+Income was measured in the ordinal measure with six levels-the quintile (five levels) plus no income.
 Since the PIAAC did not collect income information from those who are unemployed or out of the labor force, they were classified as no income, instead of a missing value, to include them in the analysis.
 Parent/guardian's educational attainment was measured as a dichotomous variable where at least one parent (mother/female guardian or father/male guardian) had a college degree or higher (reference group = less than a college degree).
 Living with a spouse/partner was measured as a dichotomous variable (yes/no).
-The number of household members was measured as a count variable (1-7; top-coded at 7).
+The number of household members was measured as a dichotomous variable (1-7; top-coded at 7).
 Lastly, having a child/ren was measured as a dichotomous variable (yes/no).

-Analytic Plan
+Analytic plan

-The IDB Analyzer version 4.0.14 (IEA, 2017) and SAS version 9.4 (Copyright © 2013, SAS Institute, Inc.) were used for all analyses.
-IDB analyzer takes the PIAAC sampling weights, replicate weights, and plausible values into account, and generates the SAS macro programs to estimate the nationally representative figures of descriptive summary and statistical models.
+The International Database Analyzer (IDB Analyzer) version 4.0.14 (IEA, 2017) and SAS version 9.4 (Copyright 2013, SAS Institute, Inc.) were used for all analyses.
+IDB analyzer takes the PIAAC sampling weights, replicates weights, and plausible values into account, and generates the SAS macro programs to estimate the nationally representative figures of descriptive summary and statistical models.
 The weighted descriptive statistics and bivariate significance tests by three types of AET participation were estimated.
 To conduct the hypothesis testing, the survey-weighted binary logistic regression model (DeMaris, 2004) was used to examine the association between the respective AET measures and variables of interest.
 First, an unconditional model, which included educational attainment and literacy skills for each AET participation measures were evaluated.
 Second, a partially conditional model, which included literacy skills, educational attainment, gender, and race/ethnicity were evaluated.
 Third, all covariates were in the fully conditional model.
-A twoway and three-way interaction effect using binary logistic regression was conducted to evaluate the intersection of gender, race/ethnicity, and education attainment (or literacy skills) in all models.
-However, none of these interaction effects yielded statistically significant results.
-Therefore, the interaction terms were excluded.
-The predictive accuracy of the models was evaluated by the area under the receiver operating characteristics (AU-ROC) curve and the
+A two-way and three-way interaction effect using binary logistic